applebuddy/TOEIC-Speaking-Study/README.md

 ## Q6

+And where was the last place you went using a navigation device?

+- The last place I went using a navigation device was the seoul subway station. at that time I needed to find a restaurant to meet my friends.

 If a new fitness center opened in your area, would you work out more often?
 Why or why not?

 - Yes, I'd work out more often if a new fitness center opened in my area close to my house.
 That's because having a gym close by would make it easier to find the time to exercise.